codeforamerica/recordtrac/readme/redeploy.md

 * Please note that you will have to name your fields according to the examples provided for the staff and liaisons CSV.
 Once the environment variables are set in Heroku, run `python db_users.py` from the Heroku command line to populate the database with this information.

 * **Application URL**:
-This is the URL you will host RecordTrac on, ex. `APPLICATION_URL=records.youragency.gov`.
+The `APPLICATION_URL` specifies where you will host RecordTrac on, e.g. `records.youragency.gov`.
 It is used in e-mail communication and to generate links automatically, so it must be accurate.
 This can also be the Heroku provided URL to start.
 It is a required field.

 * **Document hosting**:
 By default, `HOST_URL` is set to point to Scribd, but if you decide to host documents internally, you would update this field.
 If using Scribd, you will need to set `SCRIBD_API_KEY` and `SCRIBD_API_SECRET` after setting up a Scribd developer account.